replicatedhq/replicated-docs/docs/enterprise/updating-app-manager.md

     * `NAMESPACE` with the namespace on your cluster where KOTS is installed.

     For help information, run `kubectl kots admin-console upgrade -h`.

+## Update KOTS in Embedded Clusters

+When you update an application installed with Embedded Cluster, you update both the application and the cluster together.
+There is no need or mechanism to update the cluster on its own.
+The Embedded Cluster config defines the version of KOTS that is installed in the cluster.

 ## Update KOTS in kURL Clusters